 Each year students in grades kindergarten through 5th are encouraged to submit a creative poster that reflects the principles of Earth Day.
-Last year we received over 3,200 posters.
-First and second place winners from each grade will be awarded at the Earth Day Celebration.
-If you are a K- 5 teacher and would like your students to participate in the annual poster contest, click on link below to find out how.
+For the 2018 Earth Day celebration, we received over 3,200 posters.
+First and second place winners from each grade were awarded at the Earth Day Celebration.
+If you are a K- 5 teacher and would like your students to participate in the annual poster contest, keep checking this page for additional information.

-If you would like us to list your Earth Day Event or have additional questions, please contact Tom Occhipinti, Environmental Education Coordinator at OcchipintiT@michigan.gov.
+If you would like us to list your Earth Day Event or have additional questions, please contact Pam Howd, Environmental Support Division at HowdP@michigan.gov.

 Earth Day Celebration Video Interviews